Don’t expect a next-gen Nintendo console this year, analyst says

-(Pocket-lint) - If you'd been holding off picking up a Nintendo Switch in the hope a new console would be announced, one analyst has bad news for you.
+If you'd been holding off picking up a Nintendo Switch in the hope a new console would be announced, one analyst has bad news for you.

 The original Nintendo Switch might be almost six years old but that doesn't mean that Nintendo is ready to throw it onto the scrap heap.
 The Nintendo Switch Lite and Nintendo Switch OLED have kept things fresh, but one analyst isn't convinced that we'll see Nintendo replace the Switch with a next-gen product any time soon.